Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: Mud Terrain

 Off-Road Traction: Tons of traction on every type of terrain from slick rock in Moab to the Mud in the PNW.
-I have noticed that I do not need to air down as far when offroad to gain the same traction as previous tires.
+I have noticed that I do not need to air down as much off-road to gain the same traction as with my previous tires.
 This helps with keeping the body slightly higher for better clearance.
-Even aired down less the Trail Grapplers have as much if not more traction than previous tires.
+Even aired down, the Trail Grapplers have as much, if not more, traction than previous tires.

-Tread Life: As long as they are properly inflated, the tread is wearing good.
-I have ~10,000 miles on them with most being highway and they are wearing well for an MT.
+Tread Life: As long as they are properly inflated, the tread is wearing well.
+I have ~10,000 miles on them, most of which are highway, and they are wearing well for an MT.

 Wet Handling: Wet handling seems good.
-The large lugs have a center sipe in them which allows water to evacuate water well.
+The large lugs have a center sipe that allows water to drain well.

-Winter Handling: Unknown about snow traction as I have not had them in snow yet.
-They are not 3 peak rated but should do well in powder snow but may struggle some in packed snow where an A/T does better due to smaller gaps between lugs.
+Winter Handling: Unknown about snow traction, as I have not had them in snow yet.
+They are not 3-peak rated but should do well in powder snow and may struggle in packed snow, where an A/T does better due to smaller gaps between lugs.

 9. Enrique (@midnight_trd) Kumho